sai-sundar/LRR-CED/README.md

 # Repo Description

--demo.ipynb-  contains an out of the box demo that load the weights and demonstrates results on test data\
+--demo.ipynb--  contains an out of the box demo that load the weights and demonstrates results on test data\
 *data_preparation.py* script for data preparationd and pre-processing required for training the neural networks from scratch\
 *training.py* script for training the neural networks\